 Scan the QR code using the NZ COVID Tracer app when you enter campus.

 School of Accountancy

 Massey Business School

-I have completed Bachelor of Business Administration (B.B.A.) from North South University, Bangladesh and M.Sc. in Accounting and Finance from University of Leeds, U.K. Before moving to U.K. to pursue master I worked in a local bank.
-Upon completion of master's degree I worked in Leeds Beckett University, U.K. for two academic years.
+I have completed a Bachelor of Business Administration (BBA) from the North South University, Bangladesh and MSc in accounting and finance from the University of Leeds, U.K. Before moving to the UK to pursue master's degree I worked in a local bank.
+Upon completion of my degree I worked in Leeds Beckett University, UK for two academic years.
 After I moved back to Bangladesh, I joined North South University as a Lecturer and later promoted to Senior Lecturer.
 Overall I have about six years of teaching experience in two different countries.

 · Costa, M. D., Habib, A. and Bhuiyan, M. B. U. Financial constraints and cost stickiness.
 13th World Congress of Accounting Educators and Researchers 2018, 08-10 November, Sydney, Australia.

 · Habib, A., Bhuiyan, M. B. U. and Costa, M. D.Audit committee ownership and audit report lag: Evidence from Australia.
 Accounting and Finance Association of Australia and New Zealand (AFAANZ) 2018, 01-03 July, Auckland, New Zealand.